-Most properties built in the UK have a barrier known as DPC (damp proof course) placed at the lower level preventing water to rise and damp patches on internal walls.
-A DPC is made of water-resistant non-absorbent materials like plastic, bitumen, and slate based at the time when the building was made.
+Most properties built in the UK have a barrier known as DPC (damp proof course) placed at the lower level preventing water from rising and damp patches on internal walls.
+A DPC is made of water-resistant non-absorbent materials like plastic, bitumen, and slate based on the time the building was developed.

 With time these DPCs might fail, whereas, in older buildings, they may not even exist.
-If your DPC has damaged or if there is no DPC, then nothing can prevent water from travelling up your walls.
+If your DPC has been damaged or there is no DPC, nothing can prevent water from travelling up your walls.